jenkiim/portfolio-jennifer/docs/assignments/assignment1.md

 - The left side is calling the right side criminals for having guns and calling Trump a criminal, while the right side isn’t calling people criminals.
 Says that he can see how he was a little short sighted.
 “Maybe you’re right, I don’t know their point of view, but I don’t know what other arguments they even have for me to see”
 - **How accurate do you think is the information that you see on Instagram?**
 - Because everyone is reposting the same thing, even celebrities who probably have people to manage their social media and do fact checking, he trusts that it’s correct and nobody's saying that it’s incorrect.
-- **Twitter has reader notes.
-Should there be something similar for Instagram?**
-- If there is fact checking, the fact checking needs to be non biased, because news can oftentimes be biased.
 -------

 ## Write Up for Interviewee 2
 - **What are some hobbies that you have?**
 - Fencer, reading a lot (mostly fantasy books), shopping and browning clothes, exercising (lifting weights), taking walks with dogs, talking to her friends, hanging out with friends, playing games (mobile and computer) valorent, overwatch, makeup
 - **When you’re on your phone, what are you usually doing?**
-- Texting someone or doing some sort of tik tok or youtube or instagram, uses it for todo lists and reminders a lot, duolingo, and music
+- Texting someone or doing some sort of tik tok or youtube or instagram, uses it for todo lists and reminders a lot, duolingo, and music.
-- **How much time do you spend on your phone?
-How does it make you feel?**
-- Because of school and reading, she hasn’t been on her phone as much, but in the summer, she used it a LOT, and it makes her feel guilty but whatever.
-- **How do you use specific social medias?**
+- **Can you tell me how you use specific social medias on a daily basis?**
 - She uses tik tok for entertainment and for instagram, she uses it to catch up with people and connect with someone without being pretty forward like using instagram instead of phone numbers and asking for snaps.
 Youtube used for informational like how to.
 She also uses Tik Tok to explain things to her.
 - **What do you usually search up on Tik Tok?
 What are some examples?**
 - She searched up jewlery gifts for mom, alexander hamilton, winx 2024, how to ace ap hug, church outfits, nickocado avocado now, who is Saddam Hussein and learned about who he is.
 Tik Tok is good for quick information and Google and Youtube is a lot slower.